mat-0/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Street sign bent, 18th December :- [8563357](https://www.fixmystreet.com/report/8563357)
+- Public right of way blocked by animals, 18th December :- [8563104](https://www.fixmystreet.com/report/8563104)
+- Hole is opening up in the pavement which is approximately 200mm deep., 18th December :- [8562846](https://www.fixmystreet.com/report/8562846)
+- Just a Massive, Massive' Thankyou to all of your Team & Engineers, that have been involved, & attended & addressed the problem of this noisy Drainage cover outside of 52 Cheltenham Road East, Last night they worked through the Rain & elements & we have finally got closure on the Noisy metal cover, that has been plaguing us for weeks' Thankyou !
+For yor understanding and help sorting this 😊👌🏼👍🏼, 18th December :- [8562816](https://www.fixmystreet.com/report/8562816)
 - Large tree growing outside house and lifting the pavement substantially.
 Roots possibly going under house and causing damage, 18th December :- [8562694](https://www.fixmystreet.com/report/8562694)
 - East verge of bays hill road covered in thick piles of leaves, 18th December :- [8562561](https://www.fixmystreet.com/report/8562561)
 - Abandoned shopping trolley full of rubbish, 18th December :- [8562475](https://www.fixmystreet.com/report/8562475)